rakibul56/Map-Interactive-Web-App/README.md

 Welcome to EduInfoFinder.
 -------------------------
 To initialize this Project Database follow below steps.
 1.Create a Database name edudb from your MongoDb community edition.
-2.Copy mongoDb connection string and paste it to server folder .env file 3.Also paste the connection string \Server\dbfetch folder dbtest.js file where written "Connect To MongoDb"
+2.Copy mongoDb connection string and paste it to server folder .env file.
+3.Also paste the connection string \Server\dbfetch folder dbtest.js file where written "Connect To MongoDb".
-4. Run dbtest.js file --cd \Server\dbfetch and then -- node dbtest.js // it will fetch data from all four APIs and save to mongodb
+4.Run dbtest.js file --cd \Server\dbfetch and then -- node dbtest.js // it will fetch data from all four APIs and save to mongodb.
-5. Run server.js from Server folder --- node server.js
+5.Run server.js from Server folder --- node server.js.
 6.Go to client browser and signup a user , it will create a collection users to mongodb.

 To run this Project follow below steps.
 ---------------------------------------